Club Carlos Concha

-Carlos Concha was a Peruvian football club, playing in the city of Callao, Lima, Peru in siecle XX, second middle.
+Carlos Concha was a Peruvian football club based in the city of Callao, Lima.

 History

 The club Carlos Concha was founded on the Callao, Lima.
-The club was founded with the name of club Carlos Concha in honor to the Peruvian poet Carlos Concha Boy.
+The club was founded with the name of club Carlos Concha in honor of the Peruvian poet Carlos Concha Boy.

 The club was the 1953, 1955 and 1963 Segunda Division Peruana champion.

 Carlos Concha participated in the Peruvian Primera División in 1954, 1956, and 1964 and then in the first edition of Torneo Descentralizado in 1966.